auremoser/fellowship/proposals/hope_x-newyork_2.md

 * **reporter anonymity ("an employee of the New York Times in Damascus contributed to this post")**
 * the most famous fuckup of all time in this vein was when Geraldo Rivera was embedded with troops in Iraq and drew a map of their plan/position in the sand/on camera.

-####notes
-What is wrong with journalists?
-How to model the threats

-can talk about his own experience, pretty early adopter of privacy and security technologies

-Secure Drop + First contact problem

-Snowden, december in moscow (electronic material back to the US)
-* encrypted ssh over anonymous channels

-what is needed, a course on this scenarios typical threat models (secure workflow)

-###HOMEWORK
-Questions + Scenarios
-LOCKED SOURCES -> etherpad
-MAKE AN REPO WITH SUBMODULES